DataQuesters-Navigating-the-Data-Mines/Data-Mining/README.md

       6.15 Post findings
       6.16 Save the model

+    7. Sharib handled the decision tree
+      7.1 Created a new dataframe, "df_model"
+      7.2 Calculated the shape of "df_model"
+      7.3 Displayed the shape of "df_model"
+      7.4 Determined the number of missing values
+      7.5 Removed all rows with missing values
+      7.6 Created heatmap to visualise the presence of missing values 7.7 Counted frequency of each value in "Covid_or_not" column 7.8 Used a heatmap to visualised the correlation between features in "df" 7.9 Removed unnecessary columns from "df_model"
+      7.10 Split the data into features and target variables 7.11 Split into testing and training sets
+      7.12 Created a heatmap for correlated features in the training set 7.13 Created a function to correlate the fatures based upon a specified threshold 7.14 Remove "Covid_or_not" from both training and testing sets 7.15 Create a bar graph visualising the target variablebefore handling imbalance 7.16 Train the model using logistic regression 7.17 Print the classification for the logistic regression predictions using the test data 7.18 Train a decision tree classifier, calculating and printing the train and test accuracy scores 7.19 Print the classification report again

-    X. Ross handled updating the repository and admin work X.1 Updated the repository to match the brief X.2 Filled out documentation for each week as honestly and accurately as possible with what is available X.3 Updated the README(s) to explain steps taken as well as what the repository is for X.4 Submitted the final ZIP file
+    8. Ross handled updating the repository and admin work 8.1 Updated the repository to match the brief 8.2 Filled out documentation for each week as honestly and accurately as possible with what is available 8.3 Updated the README(s) to explain steps taken as well as what the repository is for 8.4 Submitted the final ZIP file
-      3.9 Displayed the graph